Charckle/razornotes/README.md

     - Possible: RED, BLUE, L_BLUE, GREEN, ORANGE, BLACK, WHITE, GRAY, D_BROWN, L_BROWN, L_ORANGE, PINK, PURPLE, YELLOW

 #### To DO
+- add bleach from pylavor to escape scripts
 - business mode: for personal use, the notes could be used for private and business settings.
 Add a mode to only show one or the other
      - as in, if you are at work and you use this app, you do not want people near you seeing you your personal notes poping up
 - recently viewed notes with option to remove specific ones